 The same logic applies to Veeam Backup for Microsoft 365 users.
-When they are being backed up for the first time it will be shown as New Users.
-For more information, see the Help Center article.
+When they are being backed up for the first time, it will be shown as New Users.
+For more information, see this Help Center article.

 Per the Veeam Licensing Policy, Veeam products measure usage within a given payment period based on the latest restore point.
 If a given workload does not have at least one restore point created by Veeam within the last 31 days, this workload will not consume a rental license for that month.

-- If you are an MSP offering your tenants a fully managed services for Veeam Backup & Replication, Veeam Agents for Microsoft Windows, Linux, and Mac
+- If you are an MSP offering your tenants a fully managed services for Veeam Backup & Replication, Veeam Agent for Microsoft Windows, Linux, and Mac.

 - If you provide Cloud Connect Backup infrastructure to your channel partners (resellers) who offer remote managed services for Veeam Backup & Replication, Veeam Agents to tenants.
 This can be combined with Veeam Service Provider Console Reseller role to "white-label" the service.

-To use this license scenario, generate and install a VCSP Rental license file on your tenant’s backup server.
+To use this license scenario, generate and install a VCSP Rental license file on your tenant backup server.

-Veeam Cloud Connect Replication consumes license from both tenant and a service provider’s license, regardless of the license type installed on the tenant Veeam Backup & Replication server.
+For Veeam Cloud Connect Replication and Continuous Data Protection (CDP) with Veeam Cloud Connect, the license is consumed from both the tenant and the service provider regardless of the license type installed on the tenant Veeam Backup & Replication server.

-For more information about this licensing model, especially how it relates to tenant tracking and backwards compatibility versions, refer to this Veeam Cloud Connect Administrator Guide article.
+For more information about this licensing model, especially how it relates to tenant tracking and backwards compatibility versions, see this Veeam Cloud Connect Administrator Guide article.